aditinair/getting_and_cleaning_data_assignment/CodeBook.md

 ### Point 2)
 In order to extract only the mean and standard devation for each measured feature, the *grep* function has been used on the column names of the *dat* data.frame with a regex pattern including "mean" (not followed by the letter F to avoid _meanFreq_) or "std".
-The resulting vector is then truncated to avoid the angle feature.
+The resulting vector is then truncated to ignore the angle feature.
 Finally, a second data.frame _dat2_ is created by subsetting _dat_.

 ```r